TheArtificial/theartificial.nl/README.md

     == The Middleman is standing watch at http://0.0.0.0:4567

 You may then visit that URL and see a live (local) build.
-But because we're using TypeKit for web fonts, you'll need to instead use this URL: http://localhost:4567/
+But because we're using TypeKit for web fonts, you'll need to instead use `localhost` instead of `0.0.0.0`.
+So point your browser to: [localhost:4567](http://localhost:4567/)

 Changes you make to the `source` folder should be reflected as soon as you refresh any page on that local site.